Makrine/autoLoginNS/README.md

 ## Linux

 1) Download Linux folder
-2) Make sure you give persmissions to the file (chmod 777)
+2) Make sure you give persmissions to ns.sh (chmod 777)
 3) Open ns.sh and change

 * YourUserAgent to your user agent (e.g. your email address. [see the API documentation](https://www.nationstates.net/pages/api.html#terms))